 Safe Drug Use After a Natural Disaster

-The Center for Drug Evaluation and Research (CDER) at FDA offers the following information on the use of drugs that have been potentially affected by fire, flooding or unsafe water, and the use of temperature-sensitive drug products when refrigeration is temporarily unavailable.
+The Center for Drug Evaluation and Research (CDER) at FDA offers the following information on the use of drugs (medicines) that may be affected by fire, flooding or unsafe water, and on the use of temperature-sensitive drugs when refrigeration is temporarily unavailable.
 After a natural disaster, it is important to inspect all drugs.

 Drugs Exposed to Unsafe Water

-Drugs (pills, oral liquids, drugs for injection, inhalers, skin medications) that are exposed to flood or unsafe municipal water may become contaminated.
-This contamination may lead to diseases that can cause serious health effects.
+Drugs exposed to flood or unsafe municipal water may become contaminated.
+This contamination may lead to serious health effects.

-We recommend that drug products–even those in their original containers–should be discarded if they have come into contact with flood or contaminated water.
-In the ideal setting, capsules, tablets, and liquids in drug containers with screw-top caps, snap lids, or droppers, should be discarded if they are contaminated.
-In addition, medications that have been placed in any alternative storage containers should be discarded if they have come in contact with flood or contaminated water.
+We recommend that drugs–even those in their original containers with screw-top caps, snap lids, or droppers –should be discarded if they came into contact with flood or contaminated water.
+In addition, medicines placed in other storage containers should be discarded if the medicines came in contact with flood or contaminated water.

-For children's drugs that have to be made into a liquid using water (reconstituted), the drug should only be reconstituted with purified or bottled water.
-Liquids other than water should not be used to reconstitute these products.
+Drugs that have to be reconstituted (made into a liquid using water) should be mixed only with purified or bottled water.
+Liquids other than purified or bottled water should not be used to reconstitute these products.

 Drugs that Need Refrigeration

-Some drugs require refrigeration (for example, insulin, somatropin, and drugs that have been reconstituted).
-If electrical power has been off for a long time, the drug should be discarded.
-However, if the drug is absolutely necessary to sustain life (insulin, for example), it may be used until a new supply is available.
+Some drugs require refrigeration (for example, insulin and certain liquid antibiotics).
+If electrical power has been off for a long time, the drug should be discarded and replaced.
+However, if the drug is absolutely necessary to sustain life (for example, insulin), it may be used until a new supply is available.

-Because temperature sensitive drugs lose potency if not refrigerated, they should be replaced with a new supply as soon as possible.
-For example, insulin that is not refrigerated has a shorter shelf life than the labeled expiration date.
-(Please see Information Regarding Insulin Storage for more details.)
+Because temperature-sensitive drugs lose potency if not refrigerated, they should be replaced with a new supply as soon as possible.
+For example, insulin that is not refrigerated is effective for a shorter period of time than the labeled expiration date.
+Please see Information Regarding Insulin Storage for more details.